gguuss/DietyOS/README.md

 * We cluster and create groups of similar people and are very happy in our groups
 * We form cliques and have meetings of the minds (Friendsgiving, Garden Parties)
 * We have more meaningful communication, more clear and understood communication, especially when we understand ourselves and others
-* Ability to find flaws in everything

-# Odd side effects of being on the spectrum
+## Odd side effects of being on the spectrum
 * Athletically gifted and able to use mind for awesome power like healing, feats of strength, feats of endurance, fighting, getting into incredible shape, againg gracefully (looking young for your age) (it’s real, your mind is very powerful)
 * Prone to hyper fixation on certain genetic traits, e.g. fetishes
-* Prone to hypersexuality but also a diversity of sexual identity and drive
+* Prone to hypersexuality but also a diversity of sexual identity and drive even asexuality and hyposexuality

-# Odd phenomena of being on the spectrum
+## Odd phenomena of being on the spectrum
 * We were in special programs (gifted and talented) and don’t realize it’s not normal
 * High performers in academic settings (validictorian / sigma cum laude / etc)
 * Love for achievement / medals / demonstrations of high performance